Making Christmas deaf-friendly

 - Be aware that a deaf child may choose to eat all their food and then get involved in conversation rather than trying to follow while eating.

 - Let the child know what the topic of conversation is so that they can follow more easily.

 - When eating out, ask for a table in a quiet, well-lit area of the restaurant.

-- At a restaurant, the waiting staff often engage in small talk which the child can miss, so be ready to interpret for them so that they know what’s being said.
+- At a restaurant, waiting staff may engage in small talk which the child can miss, so be ready to interpret for them so that they know what’s being said.

-- Encourage your child to ask the waiting staff or host for what they want – try not to order/ask for them.
+- Encourage your child to ask the waiting staff or host for what they want.
+Try not to order for them.

-- Choose somewhere to eat that has visual children’s menus that the child can point to.
+- Choose somewhere to eat that has visual children’s menus so the child can point to what they want.

 Have a chat with any friends and family you’ll be seeing to remind them of what they need to do to include your deaf child.
-You might want to give them our deaf-awareness flyer.
+You might want to send them our deaf awareness tips in advance.

 Encourage them to brush up on their British Sign Language (BSL) – even if they learn how to fingerspell their name or a few festive signs, this will mean a lot to a deaf child.
-We have a fingerspelling postcard so they can learn too.
+You could print off our fingerspelling postcard to help everyone remember the letter signs.

 - Keep music on low or turn it off completely during conversation and mealtimes.